The Dishman Family of Virginia

 Citations

-1. [S20] Crozier, William Armstrong, editor, Early Virginia Marriages Part 1, (New York: The Genealogical Association, 1907). p.
+1. [S20] Crozier, William Armstrong, editor, Book - Early Virginia Marriages Part 1, (New York: The Genealogical Association, 1907). p.
 93, August 10, 1787, James Richardson and Nancy Dishman, John Dishman, her father, gives his consent so she was under 21 years in age.

 James Brewer1